Clara112/FindTheCat/README.md

 # FindTheCat

+Implemented a Deep Learning Model (Python) which has an approximate 70% success rate at recognising the particular type of cat.

 Requires the following librarires:
 - time
 - numpy ```$ install numpy ```
 - h5py
 - matplotlib
 - scipy

-Python program which has around 70% accuracy at recognising cats

 ```
 #######################